HYW1083/Explainability-in-Robotics/README.md

 # Explainability-in-Robotics
+Explainable AI for Robotics in the Era of Foundation Models: A Survey

-This suvery paper reviews the literature related to explainable AI in foundation models-based robotics.
+Explainability is a critical aspect of AI-driven robotic systems, ensuring transparency, trust, and interpretability in decision-making processes.
+This repository provides a survey of literature related to explainable AI (XAI) in robotics.

 ## Contents
 - [Survey](#survey)